If your child is:

-If your child was receiving a free school meal during the last school year there is no need to renew your application.
+If your child was receiving a free school meal during the last school year there is no need to renew your application as the Government introduced transitional protection for claimants of income related free school meals.

 Free school meals are for children who: